UCD Sutherland School of Law Doctoral Scholarships

-The School of Law is pleased to offer three new doctoral scholarships in law from 2013-2014
+The UCD Sutherland School of Law is pleased to offer up to four new doctoral scholarships in law from 2014-2015

 The scholarships are open to Irish, EU and International applicants.
 Any offer to an international applicant is conditional on the applicant demonstrating at the time of accepting the offer that s/he has sufficient funds to cover both the difference between the EU and international tuition fees and to supplement the living allowance to cover the cost of living in Dublin.
 Information for international students contemplating studying at UCD is available at http://www.ucd.ie/international/